charmoniumQ/PROBE/docs/benchmark_suite/README.md

 On the other hand, **user-space collectors** compromise performance in exchange for requiring less maintenance and less privilege.
 -->

-The implementation cost of adopting system-level provenance in a project which currently has no provenance is low because the user need not change _anything_ about their application or workflow;
+The implementation cost of adopting system-level provenance in a project that currently has no provenance is low because the user need not change _anything_ about their application or workflow;
-  they merely need to install some provenance tracer onto their system and rerun their application.
+  they merely need to install some provenance collector onto their system and rerun their application.
 Although the user may eventually use a more semantically rich provenance, low-initial-cost system-level provenance would get provenance's "foot in the door".
 Since system-level provenance collection is a possibly valuable tradeoff between implementation cost and enabling provenance applications, system-level provenance will be the subject of this work.

 In the context of system-level provenance, artifacts are usually files, processes, or strings of bytes.
 Operations are usually syscalls involving artifacts, e.g., `fork`, `exec`, `open`, `close`.
 For example, suppose a bash script runs a Python script that uses matplotlib to create a figure.
-A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process without knowledge of the underlying program or programming language.
+A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process, without knowledge of the underlying program or programming language.

 \begin{figure*}
 \begin{center}